drdrang/simple-plotting/README.md

     pbpaste | pplot

-As with `plot`, `pplot` produces an 800×600 PNG image that's sent to standard output
+As with `plot`, `pplot` produces an 800×600 PNG image that's sent to standard output, so one would normally redirect this to a file

+    pbpaste | pplot > plot.png

+Each line of the input data represents one (x, y) point.
+The x and y values can be separated by tabs, spaces, or commas.

+Normally, `pplot` plots the points only.
+If you want to connect the points with a line, use the `-l` option:

+    pbpaste | pplot -l > plot.png